 Applicants should review the guidelines on this page to ensure they can fulfill the commitment to the program before applying.

-Below you will find the excerpts to download for your audition and additional instructions of what to prepare for your audition.
-Please prepare all excerpts in the packet.
+Below you will find some of the excerpts to download for your audition and additional instructions of what to prepare for your audition.

 Principal and auxiliary woodwind excerpts and instructions are all included in the corresponding excerpt packets if you would like to audition for these positions.